travelingtomat0/scRNA-tools/README.md

 - SIMLR

 # Validation Metrics
-Given some gold-standard, we can always use standard cluster-validation techniques for validation purposes of cluster assignments (i.e. cell type annotations).
-For other cases (absence of labels or equivalent data) I have developed other validation metrics (as part of my Bachelor Thesis).
+Given some gold-standard, we can always use standard validation techniques and metrics.
+In absence of labeled data, cluster-validation techniques may be useful for validation purposes of cluster assignments (i.e. cell type annotations).
+Below I have listed the validation metrics that were deployed as part of my Bachelor Thesis.

--
+*For measuring similarity between cells based on scRNA-seq, different papers suggest that using correlation as a measure will give the best results.*

+- *Intracluster compactness* measures the degree of intraclass similarity.
+The higher the compactness, the greater the intraclass similarity of each cell type.
+- *Intercluster Complexity:* measures the degree of interclass similarity.
+The lower the complexity, the the smaller is the interclass similarity.
+-> High intracluster compactness and low intercluster complexity imply a good assignment performance on the dataset.

+- Intersample intracluster compactness can be used to measure the overall assignment performance for our specific task.
+If the cells assigned to a state are overall similar regardless of the sample they stem from, our assignments are more likely to be correct.

+- For actual validation, we need to look at overexpression of type-specific marker genes for assigned clusters.

 # Paper-Collection
 - Impact of similarity metrics on single-cell RNA-seq data clustering